WEIRD Food around the world | 35 World Travelers reveal the strangest food they’ve ever eaten

 It’s pretty confronting and was hard to ignore the giant camel heads hanging on hooks above meat stalls

 Fez, the oldest of Morocco’s imperial cities, seems like it is frozen in time.
-The older walled part of the city, Fes El-Bali, is a medieval medina recognized as a UNESCO World Heritage Site.
+The older walled part of the city, Fes El-Bali, is a medieval medina recognized as an important African landmark and a UNESCO World Heritage Site.
 The medina is one of the world’s largest urban car-free zones.

 Here, donkeys, pedestrians and the occasional motor bike move through the narrow streets.
 Navigating the medina is an adventure on its own.
 Many tourists get lost in the labyrinthine streets, which is why we opted for hiring a local guide.

 Eating camel meat

 When walking through the markets, it was hard to ignore the giant camel heads hanging on hooks above meat stalls.
 Displaying the head of the meat you’re selling seems to be common practice in Morocco.
 It’s pretty confronting, but at least you know the meat is fresh.
 Our guide noticed our interests and suggested we try a “famous camel burger”.

 Camel meat is more expensive than its counterparts beef and lamb and it’s considered a better meat.
 We were taken though narrow streets and directed to sit in a small, windowless room with just one table.
 Our guide assured us that this place had “the most traditional burgers.”
 But hang on, aren’t burgers American?
 It was better not to ask.

 What does camel taste like?